HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 | word | Delay          |

 ### Levels & Maps ###
 Levels are laid out on a 64 x 64 tile-based square map.
-This size is not hard-coded into the game, so one should not make assumptions about the levels's size, instead the size should be read from the map file.
+This size is not hard-coded into the game, so one should not make assumptions about the level's size, instead the size should be read from the map file.
 Although there are no official levels of any other size an engine or interpreter should be able to support custom-made maps of different size.
 Each level in the game actually consists for three maps overlaying each other:

 - **Architecture:** The first map contains information about the level's architecture, i.e. walls, doors and floors.
 - **Objects:** The second map contains the level's objects, i.e. enemies, decorations and pick-ups.
-- **Logic:** The third map contains the level's logic data, such as waypoints.
+- **Other:** The third map contains other data and is not used in this game, it's a leftover from earlier Id titles.

 These three individual maps together form the level the player will be playing.
 Usually when speaking about maps one means the entire level, but here we will maintain this distinction to avoid confusion or ambiguity.